Papermaking: Manual

 are circular sheets 15.9 cm (6.25 in) in diameter and are tested for paper characteristics such as brightness, strength and degree of sizing.

 Paper made from other fibers, cotton being the most common, tends to be valued higher than wood-based paper.
+Papermaking methods have also been applied experimentally to non-cellulosic materials such as silk fiber paper, which is produced from protein-based silk fibers rather than plant-derived cellulose.